php-amqplib/Thumper/README.md

 In this case we can see how to achieve publish/subscribe with RabbitMQ.
 The example is about logging.
 We can log with several levels and subjects and then have consumers that listen to different log levels act accordingly.

+## Anonymous Consumers ##

+Also inside the _topic_ folder there's an anonymous consumer example.
+The idea here is for those situations when you need to hook up a queue to some exchange to "spy" what's going on, but when you quit your program you want that the queue is automatically deleted.
+We can achieve this using an unnamed queue.

 # Disclaimer #

 This code is experimental.
 The idea is to show how easy is to implement such patterns with RabbitMQ and AMQP.